pramodsinghwalmart/AI_Conf_London/README.md

 9. Install Kustomize
     Kubeflow makes use of kustomize to help manage deployments.We have the version 2.0.3 of kustomize available in the folder already.This tutorial does not work with later versions of kustomize, due to bug /kustomize/issues/1295.

     <code>
         cd kustomize
     </code>

     <code>
         mv kustomize_2.0.3_linux_amd64 kustomize
     </code>

     <code>
         chmod u+x kustomize
     </code>

     <code>
         cd ..
     </code>

-//add ks command to path
+    add ks command to path

     <code>
         PATH=$PATH:$(pwd)/kustomize
     </code>

-// check if kustomize working
+    check if kustomize working

     <code>
         kustomize version
     </code>

 10. Allow docker to access our GCR registry

     <code>
         gcloud auth configure-docker --quiet
     </code>

 11. Create GCS bucket for model storage

     <code>
         cd training/GCS
     </code>